jdicarlantonio/CloudMusic/README.md

 # CloudMusic
 CloudMusic aims to bring the experience of enjoying music among friends within their own homes.
-Through the use of AWS services, our web application allows you to upload/download files, connect with and make friends, and participate in a group music sessions.
+Through the use of AWS services, our web application allows you to upload you audio files and play them individually with different effects, or with a group of friends remotely.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.